timescale/docs/timescaledb/tutorials/time-series-forecast.md

-In order to feed the data into an ARIMA model, you must first convert the data frame into a time-series object in R. [`xts`][r-xts] is a package that allows us to do this easily.
+In order to feed the data into an ARIMA model, you must first convert the data frame into a time-series object in R. [`xts`][r-xts] is a package that allows you to do this easily.
 You can also set the frequency of the time-series object to 168.
 This is because the number of pickups is expected to fluctuate with a fixed pattern every week, and there are 168 hours in a week, or in other words, 168 data points in each seasonal period.
 If you want to model